 In order to edit Certificate Pinned Applications and add the Umbrella roaming client service, follow these steps:

-- Settings->Manage->Certificate Pinned Applications->Advanced Settings.
+- Navigate to Settings > Manage > Certificate Pinned Applications > Advanced Settings.
 The Advanced Settings window will be displayed.

-- On the Advanced Settings window select Custom Settings for Each Application.
+- In the Advanced Settings window, select Custom Settings for Each Application.
 Follow these sub-steps to add a custom service/application

 - Under the Application list select Microsoft Office 365 Outlook.com (there is no Umbrella option, this will allow us to move forward) and for Action, select Bypass.

 - For Mode, select Direct.

 - In the Plugin Process field, enter “ercservice.exe” for the standalone roaming client.
 For the AnyConnect roaming module, enter "acumbrellaplugin.exe".

 - On the client machine, restart the Netskope agent to pull these new settings right away.
 (Normally the client will update within an hour as the clients contact Netskope for updates.)

 Advanced Settings do exist.
 Either scenario is believed to work; however, Bypass + direct is recommended.